 - Genetic factors

-- Environmental influences
+- Environmental factors

-Clinical Course and Symptoms of Multiple Sclerosis
+Clinical Course and Symptoms

-A transient dysfunction lasting for at least 24 hours and which cannot be explained by fever or infections is considered an inflammatory exacerbation.
+Transient dysfunction lasting for at least 24 hours and which cannot be explained by fever or infections is considered an inflammatory exacerbation.
 Various neuronal qualities may be disrupted.
 This often results in:

 - Sensory disturbances with dysesthesia, hypoesthesia, or neuralgiform pains.
-Along with tingling paresthesia, the Lhermitte sign (triggering of rapid downward paresthesia along the spine and/or extremities due to passive forward leaning of the neck) is often positive.
+Along with tingling paresthesia.
+The Lhermitte sign (triggering of rapid downward paresthesia along the spine and/or extremities due to passive forward-leaning of the neck) is often positive.

-- Inflammation of the optic nerve (retrobulbar neuritis, optic neuritis) with hazy vision, central scotoma and painless loss of vision for hours or days, and pain when moving the bulb.
+- Inflammation of the optic nerve (retrobulbar neuritis, optic neuritis) with hazy vision, central scotoma, and painless loss of vision for hours or days, and pain when moving the bulb.
 Double vision, internuclear ophthalmoplegia, or mononuclear vision impairment typically manifest.

-- Vegetative functional disorders with urge incontinence, residual urine buildup and sexual dysfunction.
+- Vegetative functional disorders with urge incontinence, residual urine buildup, and sexual dysfunction.

 - Brain stem symptoms like vertigo, impaired walking, loss of balance or coordination, and dysarthria.